Semigroup of annuli in Liouville CFT: Introduction

-are called \emph{correlation functions}; when $m=0$, the path integral of the function $F=1$ is called the \emph{partition function}.
-In physics, it is postulated that the correlation functions $\cjg \prod_{j=1}^mV_{\alpha_j}(x_j)\cjd_{\Sigma,g}$ and partition functions on any surface $(\Sigma,g)$ of genus $\mathfrak{g}$ can be expressed entirely in terms of: \begin{enumerate} \item The $3$-point function on the Riemann sphere $\hat{\C}\simeq \mathbb{S}^2$, called \emph{structure constant}, $g_{\mathbb{S}^2}$ being the round metric. \item Some holomorphic functions $\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g])$ in the moduli parameters, called \emph{conformal blocks}, where $\bs{\alpha}=(\alpha_1,\dots,\alpha_m)$ and ${\bf p}=(p_1,\dots,p_{3\mathfrak{g}-3+m})\in \R_+^{3\mathfrak{g}-3+m}$ are extra parameters associated to the spectrum of a certain operator and $[g]$ denotes the conformal class of $g$, which is viewed as a parameter on the moduli space of surfaces of genus $\mathfrak{g}$ with $m$ marked points.
-These functions are associated to the algebra of symmetries of the model, called the \emph{Virasoro algebra}.
+is called a \emph{correlation function}; when $m=0$, the path integral of the function $F=1$ is called the \emph{partition function}.
+In physics, it is postulated that the correlation functions $\cjg \prod_{j=1}^mV_{\alpha_j}(x_j)\cjd_{\Sigma,g}$ and partition functions on any surface $(\Sigma,g)$ of genus $g(\Sigma)$ can be expressed entirely in terms of: \begin{enumerate} \item The $3$-point function on the Riemann sphere $\hat{\C}\simeq \mathbb{S}^2$, called the \emph{structure constant}, $g_{\mathbb{S}^2}$ being the round metric. \item Holomorphic functions $\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g])$ in the moduli parameters, called \emph{conformal blocks}, where $\bs{\alpha}=(\alpha_1,\dots,\alpha_m)$ and ${\bf p}=(p_1,\dots,p_{3g(\Sigma)-3+m})\in \R_+^{3g(\Sigma)-3+m}$ are extra parameters associated to the spectrum of a certain operator and $[g]$ denotes the conformal class of $g$, which is viewed as a parameter on the moduli space of surfaces of genus $g(\Sigma)$ with $m$ marked points.
+These functions are associated with the algebra of symmetries of the model, called the \emph{Virasoro algebra}.
 They are characterized as solutions of certain equations called \emph{Ward identities}. \end{enumerate} The factorization, called \emph{conformal bootstrap}, has the form

-where $\bs{\rho}(\bs{\alpha},{\bf p})$ is a product of $2\mathfrak{g}-2+m$ structure constants with parameters picked from the collection of $\bs{\alpha}$ and ${\bf p}$, $C(g)$ is an explicit constant depending on the choice of conformal representative $g$ in $[g]$.
+where $\bs{\rho}(\bs{\alpha},{\bf p})$ is a product of $2g(\Sigma)-2+m$ structure constants with parameters picked from the collection of $\bs{\alpha}$ and ${\bf p}$, $C(g)$ is an explicit constant depending on the choice of conformal representative $g$ in $[g]$.